 Milford Sound Scenic Flights From Queenstown

-Take a stunning Scenic Flight to Milford Sound from Queenstown, with our Fly-Cruise-Fly package including a 1.5-hour Cruise or if you are short on time we can offer you a 1 hr 15 min Milford Scenic Flight that will take in all the same beauty
+Take a stunning Scenic Flight to Milford Sound from Queenstown, with our Fly-Cruise-Fly package including a 1 hour 45 minute cruise or if you are short on time we can offer you a 1 hr 15 min Milford Scenic Flight that will take in all the same beauty

 Summer departure times: 8am, 10am, 12pm and 2pm.
 (October 1st to April 30th)